 Groups have a collective identity, not the sum of individual members.
 Perhaps, it is the awareness of each other that most clearly differentiates a group from an aggregation of individuals.
 Groups are composed of

 people who recognize each other as a member of their group and can distinguish these individuals from non-members.

-Groups have a defined structure that gives a relationship that keeps group members together with the stable functioning as a unit.
-It clarifies the roles, authority, and responsibility of each group members which is important to accomplish group goals.
+Groups have a defined structure that gives a relationship that keeps group members together with stable functioning as a unit.
+It clarifies the roles, authority, and responsibility of each group member which is important to accomplish group goals.